This post includes excerpts from my book, Passive Income: Create Passive Income Streams with Little to No Investment.

 - Directing traffic to a landing or subscription page

 6) Facebook Group or Page Owner

-There are various ways to profit from Facebook groups, which I cover in a video on my YouTube channel.
+There are various ways to profit from Facebook groups, which I cover in this post.
 Generating decent passive or semi-passive income from a Facebook group requires a sizeable audience because engagement is always lower than the membership total.
 I monetize my Facebook group by posting affiliate links, my blogs, and YouTube videos to get commissions, traffic, and views.
 Also, I’ve charged to advertise in my group.

 7) App or Software Developer

 The app market is as wide open as the self-publishing market because of how many app categories and subcategories exist.
 Yes, the gaming market has experienced tremendous windfalls, but so too has business, education, lifestyle, and entertainment app categories.

 Believe it or not, success in the app market is less dependent on programming skills and more dependent on ideation, which is the formation of ideas and concepts.
 If you have an app idea but lack mobile development skills, it is easy to hire an app developer through freelancer marketplaces like Fiverr and Upwork.

 Do you know that dull calculator app that you use occasionally?
 It is making somebody money.
 App developers can generate passive income by taking several approaches including:

 I use websites like convertcase.com and alertful.com to simplify my work and life.
 There isn’t anything innovative or mind-blowing about these sites, but they offer tools that help me.
 Making passive income cannot get much better than owning an online niche tool or automated service.
 You’ve probably come across your fair share of logo generators, button makers, SEO analyzers, and document conversion websites.
 What’s interesting about this residual income stream is many online tool sites are dated and could use a reboot in website design and SEO, resulting in plenty of opportunities.